gabiudrescu/website/content/post/8-monofony/index.md

 Starting a new Symfony application with Monofony allows you to work faster by using built-in functionalities from Sylius, whether you are building a backend, an API or a full stack application.
 You will save a lot of time by just creating the entities and properly configure grids and forms for them.

-# Some assumptions

-Most of the times, you will need to manage different kind of users:

- - administrators, who will be able to access back office
- - and customers, who will use the public part of the application / website

-These two entities come by default with Monofony.

 # Concepts

 Everything starts from the model: the entity.